Featured Post

 For five years these seizures afflicted our whole family.
 Temporal Lobe seizures are different from convulsive seizures in many ways.
 One of the most devastating things about these particular seizures is that they steal the memories and personality of the person you love.
 I have described it as if something came in and snatched Jason out of his body and replaced him with a stranger.
 It took two years for us to even get a diagnosis, then the doctors started to medicate him… which brought on more personality changes….

 The aura of these seizures could be intense feelings of sadness, doom, dread, fear and rage… and yes, I generally was the focus of his rage.
 When he was sick, a lot of times he could not walk.
-I would have to help him, and when our oldest son became big enough, he would help him because I exhausted.
+I would have to help him, and when our oldest son became big enough, he would help him because I was exhausted.

 When his seizures were active, I didn’t sleep because they (the seizures) didn’t.
 Through all of this, if he was able, Jason worked and went to church.
 Our routine didn’t stop.
 Throughout this time, I prayed.
 Everyone prayed, my husband, the kids, friends, churches, you name it they were praying.
 The medicine did not help.
 Every three months we would have to readjust because the seizures returned.